lowRISC/opentitan/hw/ip/kmac/doc/theory_of_operation.md

 #### FIFO Depth and Empty status

 If the SW is slow and the SHA3 engine pops the data fast enough, the Message FIFO's depth may remain **0**.
-The Message FIFO's `fifo_empty` signal, however, is lowered for a cycle.
+The Message FIFO's `fifo_empty` status bit, however, is lowered for a cycle.

-This enables the HW to fire the interrupt even the FIFO remains empty.
+However, if the SHA3 engine is currently busy or if the KMAC block is waiting for fresh entropy from EDN, the Message FIFO may actually run full (indicated by the `fifo_full` status bit).
+Resolving these conditions may take hundreds of cycles or more.
+After the SHA3 engine starts popping the data again, the Message FIFO will eventually run empty again and the `fifo_empty` status interrupt will fire.
+Note that the `fifo_empty` status interrupt will not fire if i) one of the hardware application interfaces is using the KMAC block, ii) the SHA3 core is not in the `Absorb` state, or iii) after software has written the `Process` command.

-However, the recommended approach to write messages is:
+The recommended approach for software to write messages is:

 1. Check the FIFO depth [`STATUS.fifo_depth`](registers.md#status).
 This represents the number of entry slots currently occupied in the FIFO.
 2. Calculate the remaining size as `<max number of fifo entries> - <STATUS.fifo_depth>) * <entry size>`.
 3. Write data to fill the remaining size.
 4. Repeat until all data is written.
+   In case the FIFO runs full (check [`STATUS.fifo_full`](registers.md#status)), software can optionally wait for the `fifo_empty` status interrupt before continuing.

 In code, this looks something like:
 ```c